mincong-h/mincong-h.github.io/_posts/2018-01-03-ocp-java-8-review-notes.md

 - When a non-generic class extends a generic class, the derived class doesn't define any type parameters but passes arguments to all type parameters of its generic base class.
+- A method's type parameter list is placed just after its access and non-access modifiers and before its return type.
+Because a type parameter could be used to define the return type, it should be known before the return type is used.
+- For a bounded type parameter, the bound can be a class, an interface, or an enum.
+- For a bounded type parameter, the bound cannot be primitive types or array.
+- All cases use the keyword `extends` to specify the bound, even if the bound is an interface.

 // TODO...